 How Do AirTags Work?

 Apple’s AirTag tracker uses a CR2032 coin cell battery that Apple says will last up to one year before needing to be replaced.
-The water and dust resistant device can send a secure Bluetooth signal that is detected by other Bluetooth devices on Apple’s Find My network.
+The water and dust resistant tracking device can send a secure Bluetooth signal that is detected by other Bluetooth devices on Apple’s Find My network.

 Using other Apple devices, an AirTag’s location is transmitted to Apple’s iCloud where it can be tracked within the Find My app.
 All this communication happens in an anonymous and encrypted way to protect everyone’s privacy.
 It’s important to note that only you, the AirTag owner, can see where the AirTag is and that the location data and history are never saved on the AirTag itself.